BridgePhase/ctf/documentation/GettingStarted.md

 4. Feel free to copy this `jar` file, you can run it using `java -jar ctf-X.X.jar`
 5. After a few seconds you should see an output of `Started Application in #### seconds `, you're up and running
+6. The application can be accessed locally at `http://localhost:8080/ctf`

 <a name="warDeployment"></a>
 ## WAR file on a Java container